An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: The Infeasible-Point Subgradient Algorithm (ISA)

 \subsection{ISA with dynamic step sizes}

-In order to apply the dynamic step size rule~\eqref{eq:alphak}, we need several modifications of the basic method and arrive at Algorithm~\ref{alg:DynamicISA}.
+In order to apply the dynamic step size rule~\eqref{eq:alphak}, we need several modifications of the basic method, yielding Algorithm~\ref{alg:DynamicISA}.
 This algorithm works with an estimate~$\varphi$ of the optimal objective function value $f^*$ and essentially tries to reach a feasible point~$x^k$ with $f(x^k) \leq\varphi$.
 (Note that if $\varphi = f^*$, we would have obtained an optimal point in this case.)